fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 ---
 layout: default
-title: F# Compiler Guide
+title: F# Compiler Technical Overview
 subtitle: This technical guide discusses the F# Compiler.
 ---

-# F# Compiler Technical Guide
+# F# Compiler Technical Overview

 This guide discusses the F# Compiler source code and implementation from a technical point of view.
 See also [Contributing to the F# Language, Compiler and Core Library](http://fsharp.github.io/2014/06/18/fsharp-contributions.html).